 An artisan work that produces custom made knives, very appreciated for its functionality and beauty, and which is ultimately associated with the scarce.
 The production is submitted to the orders, the serial work is not known, only certain planning when the orders are numerous (which happens almost all the year).

 This unparalleled craftsmanship prevails in this place in the west of the region for several reasons.
 The main ones are: the abundance of mineral, the water, with enough fall to give power to the blowing machines, the wood that is needed for the fire in the forges or ironworks, and above all an oral tradition that has spared no explanations or feelings related to iron.
 The fire is also revived by habit.
-The artisan feeling towards metal, which was developed throughout Asturias in the nineteenth century for the development of household utensils and work tools, has found in Taramundi a continuity adapted to the times and the new demands of the market.
+The artisan feeling towards metal, which was developed throughout Asturias in the XNUMXth century for the production of household utensils and work tools, has found in Taramundi a continuity adapted to the times and to the new demands of the market.

 The mime with which some villagers are now engaged in this activity of the knives comes, then, from afar: forges, fullers, mechanisms and gadgets of all conditions associated with rainwater and rural areas.
 The forged was always a derivation of the water currents, and as the water of a river flows today in a constant way in 14 craft workshops and in a small industry in the same capital of the council.
 Towards 1960 there were some 80 workshops in Taramundi.
 Today the visitor can see the work of the ferreiros or manufacturers of knives and knives in Abraído, Aguillón, Bres, Cabaniñas, Esquíos, Llan, Loutima, Mousende, Nogueira, Rio del Louro, Vega de Llan and Vilanova.
 In the House of Culture of Taramundi you can also contemplate a permanent exhibition of knives.